-1. For this questions, make use of page 5 of your data booklet.
+1. For these questions, make use of page 8 of your data booklet.

-From the answer grid below, select the 2 letters which contain substances which could be used to make:
+From the answer grid below, select the letter(s) which contain substances which could be used to make:

-- a. an acid
+- (a) an acid

-- b. an alkali
+- (b) an alkali

-- c. a neutral solution
+- (c) a neutral solution